EtienneCmb/visbrain/docs/sleep.rst

 Import annotations
 ^^^^^^^^^^^^^^^^^^

-If the interface is opened, load annotations from the menu *Files/Load/Annotations*.
+If the interface is opened, load annotations from the menu *Files > Load > Annotations*.
 Otherwise, you can use the input variable *annotations* to set the path to an existing annotation file that need to be loaded.
 There is several ways to define annotations :

 * :ref:`annotations_txt`
 * :ref:`annotations_mne`